 A fee will be charged to learning providers to cover the costs of the approval process.
 The amount of the fee will be agreed by the Approval Committee and reviewed annually.
-For more information please contact the Approval Officer on 0141 282 5257.
+For more information please contact the Approval Officer via contact@cldstandardscouncil.org.uk.

-Aims and objectives of the SCSM
+Aims and objectives of the SM